tukkimiesjonni/cybersecurityproject1/README.md

 ## Installation

-Insert instructions on how to install and set up the project here.

-## Usage

 I am assuming that users of this program have downloaded PostgreSQL using the provided installation script.
 Therefore:

 Start a database in your home directory with executing the script `start-pg.sh`.
 Make sure to keep the script running.